 Virtual reality has been used in EMS for years now, but has been relegated to places that don’t quite give EMS professionals a realistic environment.
 Even with VR headsets, professionals are in a controlled setting, often in a classroom with fellow trainees and instructors.
 This is not real life.
-It is important that EMTs and paramedics, both new ones and veterans, train in situations that simulate what they will experience on a daily basis.
+It is important that EMTs and paramedics train in situations that simulate, as closely as possible, what they will experience on a daily basis.

-Augmented reality does that.
+Augmented reality can do that.
 No longer are we destined to be stuck in classrooms talking about what it will be like on a scene.
 We don’t have to simply listen to an instructor tell us that our make believe patient is developing symptoms.

 “The patient has a blood pressure of 90/50,” says the trainee.